roadlittledawn/gatsby-netlify-cms-example/README.md

 * I'm inclined to not make API doc its own content type, because many fields are HTML fields and it won't really work with frontmatter syntax.
 * Site nav: Dynamically navigate through all directories OR links off to landing pages?
 * Decision: How much of frontmatter is optional / required?
 What are defaults if any?
+* JSON: To meet our needs to output different content types to JSON, we really need to be able to add feed names in order to create multiple feeds with different structures.
+I forked plugin repo, made those changes, and [submitted PR](https://github.com/dominicfallows/gatsby-plugin-json-output/pull/10).